Listyo Sigit Prabowo: Career

 He began his career as a police officer in the Tangerang police division of the Banten provincial police district.
 He held several posts, such as Chief of Police of Pati (2009), Chief of Police of Sukoharjo (2009), Deputy Chief of Semarang Metropolitan Police (2010), and Deputy Chief of Surakarta Metropolitan Police (2011).
 In 2014, he was assigned to be President Joko Widodo's adjutant.
-Then he served as Chief of Banten Regional Police (2016), Chief Division of Profession and Internal Security Division (2018), and Chief of Criminal Investigation Agency (2019).
+Then he served as chief of Banten Regional Police (2016), Chief Division of Profession and Internal Security Division (2018), and chief of Criminal Investigation Agency (2019).

-On 27 January 2021, he was appointed as Chief of National Police.
+On 27 January 2021, he was appointed as chief of National Police.
 As part of his appointment, he was promoted to a four-star police general.
-He is the second Indonesian Christian and the first Indonesian Catholic to serve the office.
+He is the second Christian to serve in the office.
 He was also the second-youngest Chief of National Police at the time he took office, the record which was still held by Police General Tito Karnavian, who was when he took office in July 2016.

 General Listyo is known by his vision of police leadership "Presisi" (prediktif, responsibilitas, tranparansi, berkeadilan. translated as predictive-responsible-transparent-equitable), as he presented to the House of Representatives committee during his fit-and-proper test after being the President's sole candidate.
-This vision, however, will continue what his predecessor General Tito did with his then-vision "Promoter" (profesional, modern, dan terpercaya. translated as professional, modern, and trusted).
+This vision, however, will continue what his predecessor General Tito did with his then-vision "Promoter" (professional, modern, dan terpercaya. translated as professional, modern, and trusted).

 In the summer of 2022, he presided over the investigation into the murder of Nofriansyah Yosua Hutabarat, overcoming an alleged cover-up by police generals to conceal an alleged premeditated murder by Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police.